Heat-Miser/tinynuke-toolset/miasm/README.md

 This framework permits us to instrument the code present in binaries.
 I leveraged that functionality to unxor the obfuscated strings.

+A special thanks to CEA Sec team (former and current members) and to [Sebdraven](https://twitter.com/sebdraven) for helping me to write those scripts!

 ## How it works ?

 1. you need to find the unxor function, for that I use a yara signature